jessp01/grt/README.md

 Included to illustrate the writing of unit tests which can be called by invoking `go test -v`.
 This contents of this file should be completely replaced to reflect tests for your newly created repo.

-### GoReleaser

-With GoReleaser, you can:

-- Cross-compile your Go project
-- Release to GitHub, GitLab and Gitea
-- Create nightly builds
-- Create Docker images and manifests
-- Create Linux packages and Homebrew taps
-- Sign artifacts, checksums and container images
-- Announce new releases on Twitter, Slack, Discord and others
-- Generate SBOMs (Software Bill of Materials) for binaries and container images

-This repo includes a [basic GoReleaser config](.goreleaser.yaml) that will produce binaries for Linux, Darwin (what people refer to as MacOS and shouldn't), FreeBSD and NetBSD.
-You can tweak it as you please but one necessary change is in [line 21](https://github.com/jessp01/grt/blob/master/.goreleaser.yaml#L21) where `main` should point to your entry file.
-Also included, is [.github/workflows/release.yml](.github/workflows/release.yml), a GH action to trigger upon tag creation.
-This file will work out of the box but of course, you may edit it to your liking.

 ## Contributing